zicklag/bevy-to-bones-talk-slides/bevy-to-bones.md

   at runtime, and everything works the same.
 - This is crucial for scripts that need to be able to store their own components in the Bones ECS, even though there isn't Rust type for it.
-- Beyond that every Rust type that has that `#[repr(C)]` annotation will be able to have it's fields read and written to from scripts, because it's schema tells the script exactly what the script is allowed to do with the component.

 <!-- - An important thing to note at this point is that schemas can be derived, but they can also be
   loaded from files at runtime.